Calculating Prices for Background Checks | ScoutLogic

 Now that you understand the high-level cost structure of a report, the table below will help you understand the types of searches, search depth, and pricing ranges.
-Please note, there are many more search types than listed below, but these are the most frequently utilized.
-If you would like to learn more about these search types, you can click this link to access ScoutLogic’s background services pages.
+Please note, that there are many more search types than listed below, but these are the most frequently utilized.
+If you would like to learn more about these search types, see all of ScoutLogic’s services.

 |Search Type||Depth Options||Costs|

 |National Criminal File||

 ||$5 – $10|

 |Sex Offender Registries||We believe strongly that your vendor should always include these two components as part of a national criminal file search.|